 Michaela Steidl from WordPress Bistro has published a helpful series of articles on the topic of the General Data Protection Regulation (GDPR).
 In the individual articles, she addresses questions that are particularly relevant for WordPress users, such as the GDPR compliance of popular WordPress plugins.

 "That monster, clutter, reared itself in many forms.
 We had no shortage of tech debt and disjointed module mishmashes.
 The site structure didn't make sense."
-Because of these problems, the colleagues at TechCrunch rebuilt their website from scratch.
-The result is a "headless" WordPress, i.e. a separation of WP backend and frontend.
+Because of these problems, TechCrunch colleagues rebuilt their site from the ground up.
+The result is a "headless" WordPress, meaning a separation of WP backend and frontend.
 Head of Product Nicole Wilke explains how this decision came about.

 Security